DarkBenky/portfolioGolang/README.md

 # TODO

-- [ ] benchmark if new gemma is faster then current model
-    - [ ] update model if faster
+- [ ] add support for conversation with model about current portfolio like for example what could I invest in right now ...